nickbrandt/GitLab/doc/user/project/description_templates.md

 Create a new Markdown (`.md`) file inside the `.gitlab/issue_templates/` directory in your repository.
 Commit and push to your default branch.

+To create a Markdown file:
+ 1. Click on the`+` button next to `master` and select "New file"
+ 1. Add the name of your issue template to the `File name` box by `master`.
+Make sure words are separated by underscores and that you include `.md` at the end (e.g. "feature_request.md").
+ 3. Commit and push to your default branch.

+If you do not have a `.gitlab/issue_templates/` directory in your repo, you'll needd to create one.

+To create the `.gitlab/issue_templates/` directory:
+ 1. Click on the`+` button next to `master` and select "New directory"
+ 1. Name this new directory .gitlab and commit to your default branch.
+ 1. Click on the`+` button next to `master` again and select "New directory".
+This time, name your directory `issue_templates` and commit to your default branch.
+Make sure that it's spelled exactly like that with underscores.

+You can check to make sure your this all worked by creating a new issue and seeing if you can "Choose a template".

 ## Creating merge request templates

 Similarly to issue templates, create a new Markdown (`.md`) file inside the